Fiji National University

-Fiji National University is a public university in Fiji that was formally constituted on 15 February 2010 by the Fiji National University Act 2009.
+Fiji National University is a public university in Fiji that was formally constituted on 15 February 2010 under the Fiji National University Act 2009.

 By 2019, student numbers at the University had grown to almost 27,000.
 While each of the colleges has its own campus, the University also has two out-reach campuses in Ba and Labasa, which offer a range of programmes from different colleges, supported by distance learning, to broaden access to higher education across the country.
 In addition, the National Training and Productivity Centre has a national network of smaller training campuses in Suva, Nadi and Lautoka.

-History structure and facilities
+Structure and facilities

 In addition to the six founding colleges, the Training and Productivity Authority of Fiji (est. 1973) also became part of the new University.
-Following the creation of the University, the organisation structure was rationalised into five colleges and one national centre:
+Following the creation of the University, the organisation structure was rationalised into five colleges, one national centre and one pacific centre: